Posted on September 9, 2019

-When suburban Atlanta women come to our offices in Woodstock, Roswell, or Alpharetta for breast augmentation consultations, we commonly answer questions about breast revision.
+When suburban Atlanta women come to our offices in Atlanta or Alpharetta for breast augmentation consultations, we commonly answer questions about breast revision.
 This procedure, which removes and sometimes replaces breast implants, is a part of the augmentation process that is often misunderstood.
 In today’s blog post, we’re talking about when revision is necessary, what it really involves, and why it’s an exciting opportunity to make sure your augmentation results are aligned with your needs for as long as possible.

 There are a large number of reasons that women may choose to revise an augmentation.
 From size to shape changes, to cultural changes with age.
 Let’s go through some of them: